 First, check your car’s owner’s manual, if you have one.

 You’ll want to search by the car’s year, make, and model combined with search terms such as “transmission specs.”
+You could also call your dealership with your vehicle’s VIN (vehicle identification number) and they’ll be able to find the info for you on their system.

-All Set To Enjoy The Drive!
+All Set to Enjoy the Drive!

 No matter what transmission your car has, it’s important to know that it’s a critical part of making your car move.
 Without a transmission, your engine would just spin uselessly.

+So, you really need to learn more about the type of transmission your car has so that you can keep it in tip-top shape.
 With some proper care, a transmission can last the lifetime of your vehicle and give you many miles of effortless and reliable driving fun.

 There’s a lot of fun to be had when you’re the decision maker between the engine and the wheels – but in all cases, enjoy your car every day and always drive safely!